Frequently Asked Questions

 Q: What do you charge for shipping?

-A: Most orders ship free but smaller items are usually subject to a nominal shipping charge.
-Items valued at over $500.00 will require a signature.
+A: Most orders ship free but smaller items are usually subject to a nominal shipping charge to cover the cost.
+Most shipments of products over $500.00 do require a signature.
 Smaller items usually ship via the United States Postal Service and larger, or more valuable items will ship through UPS.
 All thermal and night vision optics will require a signature upon delivery.
+Some items ship from a distributor and shipping method in those cases is at the distributor's discretion.
 All items are shipped with a trackable method and the customer will receive an email with that tracking number upon shipment.
 Customers can expect to receive their order within 3-5 days once it is in transit and depending on their location.